codefordenver/waterbeacon/README.md

 _Note_: to deactive the virtual env wrapper, just run `deactivate`.

+_Tip_: use `./manage.py shell --settings=settings.dev` to access the django shell where you can run commands using the queryset API.

 ## Frontend Installation Guide

 Navigate to the frontend directory where the react app is located and run install